True Justice: Release

 The series first aired on Nitro, a TV station in Spain, starting on May 12, 2011.
 It premiered in the UK on 5 USA, with the first episode broadcast on 20 July 2011.
-The series started airing on Reelz Channel on March 30, 2012.
+The series started airing on ReelzChannel on March 30, 2012.

 On April 26, 2012, U.S. broadcaster ReelzChannel renewed the series for a second season of 13 episodes.
 For the second season, the supporting cast changed slightly and had a new writing team.
 The second season is subtitled "The Ghost", the name of the villain that the main characters are pursuing.
 5USA also broadcast the second season, starting on 4 July 2012.

 Some episodes were made available in Poland on Cyfrowy Polsat VOD, between 30 September and 31 October 2011.

 The series is gradually being released on DVD and Blu-ray, two episodes at a time, edited into single "movies" (see below).
 A box set of the first season was released in Australia by Paramount Home Entertainment on December 8, 2011.